October 9, 2018

 The Parliamentary Authority shall be the current edition of Robert's Rules of Order Newly Revised, which governs all cases to which they are applicable, insofar as they are not inconsistent with the Bylaws.

-Upon the dissolution of the NCCCRA corporation all assets and property of the corporation shall be distributed as required by the North Carolina statutes relating to nonprofit corporations.
+Upon dissolution of NorCCRA all assets and property of the corporation shall be distributed as required by North Carolina statutes relating to nonprofit corporations.
 Any remaining assets shall be distributed to the appropriate resident body of each of the participating continuing care retirement communities according to the number of paid members in each community.